 Where any employee at such a request refuses to undergo a medical examination, such refusal may amount to Gross Misconduct in accordance with the Staff/Officer Disciplinary Procedure.

 The Guild may suspend disciplinary action, where drug misuse is a factor, on condition that the employee follows a suitable course of action.
-Staff will have right to return to the same job after effective treatment or, where this is not advisable, to suitable alternative employment wherever possible.

 The Guild reserves the right to search an employee or any of an employee's property held on the Guild’s or University’s premises at any time if the Guild has reasonable grounds to believe that the prohibition on drugs is being or has been infringed.
 The search will be carried out in accordance with the Guild's Search Policy.

-If an employee refuses to comply with these search procedures, such action may be treated as amounting to Gross Misconduct and will entitle the Guild to trigger the Staff/Officer Disciplinary Procedures.
+If an employee refuses to comply with these search procedures, such action may amount to Gross Misconduct and trigger the Staff/Officer Disciplinary Procedures.

 The Guild reserves the right to inform the police of any suspicion it may have with regard to the use of drugs by any of its employees on the Guild's premises.